There was a problem with your video. Another version is available.

 Accelerate the modernisation of legacy IP networks.

-Roll out the converged IP and Ethernet network of the future with Ciena’s Packet Networking portfolio.
+Roll out the converged IP and Ethernet network of the future with Ciena’s Routing and Switching portfolio.

 “Future-proof networking is a much-used term in the industry, but what does it really mean?
 At Ciena, we think there are 7 key requirements for truly future-ready networking, and they can all be delivered today with the right network technologies and skillsets,” says Frank Miller, CTO EMEA at Ciena.

 Frank Miller, CTO EMEA at Ciena, discusses how to disrupt the status quo for traffic aggregation with scalable, flexible, efficient IP and Ethernet solutions.

 As traffic volumes continue to explode, traditional IP networks are creating major operational challenges.
 With IP routers required in all areas of the network, management and support requirements are typically very complex.

 Many forward-thinking players have turned to Ethernet to future-proof their aggregation networks.

 Read our blog on how, with converged IP and Ethernet, you can replace a large number of IP routers with fewer, highly scalable converged IP and Ethernet nodes.

 Question: How did a leading multinational telecommunications company achieve scalability on-demand, with lower network operating costs and flexibility to support future converged services?